sysmake-dev/el-camino-grill-case-study/notes/design_decisions.md

 - ensures consistent accessibility
 - reinforces a clean and dependable visual identity

-While transparent headers can create a more dramatic aesthetic, clarity and usability better align with El Camino Grill's goals.
+Granted, transparent headers can serve their function, but within the scope of this project, it can create a more dramatic aesthetic, whereas clarity and usability better align with El Camino Grill's goals.
 Customers visiting the site are typically looking for information quickly, often while deciding where to eat.
-Prioritizing legibility over visual effects better serves this use case.
+Prioritizing legibility over visual effects better serves this use case, as well as ensuring low-head maintenance.

 ---